jeffellin/hugo-site/content/posts/2020-05-26-Observing spring boot applications with Wavefront.md

 The application `name` is the name of your application.  the `service` is the name of the component.
 In this case hop2 is a microservice in part of a larger microservice architectured system.

-Once starting the app you should see a link to a wavefront account with a one time link.
-This gives you access to a freemium wavefront account that you can use to view your metrics.
+Once you start the application, you should see a link to a one-time login to a wavefront account.
+This link gives you access to a freemium wavefront account that you can use to view your metrics.

 ```
 Connect to your Wavefront dashboard using this one-time use link: